Moving into a new place? Feeling stuck on how to decorate and personalize your apartment color? A good way to start is by choosing a color palette.

-Purple and blue hues will make a great complement to white or beige colored walls, making those accent pieces pop in your apartment.
-Try purchasing rugs, throw pillows, blankets, ottomons or chairs in these rich colors.
+Purple and blue hues make a great complement to white or beige colored walls.
+Adding these hues make those accent pieces pop in your apartment.
+Try purchasing rugs, throw pillows, blankets, ottomans or chairs in these rich colors.

-Choosing a color scheme to decorate your home isn’t as simple as black and white; elements such as hue, saturation, and tint each contribute to the overall look of a color.
+Choosing a color scheme to decorate your home isn’t as simple as black and white.
+Elements such as hue, saturation, and tint each contribute to the overall look of a color.

-Hues like red, for example, ramp up the pituitary gland leading to increased energy.
-As such, red accent pieces can add vitality to a room without overpowering the space with too much color.
+Hues like red, for example, ramp up the pituitary gland, leading to increased energy.
+Red accent pieces can add vitality to a room without overpowering with too much color.

-But, in overabundance, cool blues can give a home an appearance of aloofness or unfriendliness writes color consultant Leatrice Eiseman in Colors for Your Every Mood.
-The author suggests light pastel blues for those seeking to create a “delicate, detached, ethereal ambiance.”
+But, in overabundance, cool blues can give a home an aloof or unfriendly appearance.
+Color consultant Leatrice Eiseman suggests light pastel blues in her book, Colors for Your Every Mood.
+They help create a “delicate, detached, ethereal ambiance.”

 * A Word to the Wise for Renters *